tushrimali/swiggy/README.md

 ### runServer.py

 Entry point for any request to the service.
-This is bolierplate code taken directly from the endpoints module documents
+This is bolierplate code taken directly from the endpoints module documentation.

 ### DeliveryExecutiveService.py